If there’s No Security, There’s No Agriculture

 Yet there is the matter of scale.
 The combined populations of Gambia and Senegal equal less than 10 percent of Nigeria’s population.
 We can produce a lot of rice for a lot of people—but surrendering huge parts of Nigeria’s best farmland to bandits comes with a high price.
 People in Nigeria and beyond are paying more for their food because of this lost opportunity.

-Farmers in developing nations confront daunting challenges involving access to high-quality seeds and inputs, irrigation, tractors and implements, storage, transportation, and more.
+Farmers in developing nations confront daunting challenges involving access to high-quality seeds and inputs, irrigation, tractors and implements, storage, transportation, et plus.
 We also need to attract investors and young people into the profession.

-Before we can make real progress, however, we must improve personal safety.
+Before we can make real progress, pourtant, we must improve personal safety.

 We’ll never achieve food security if we fail to provide farm security.